pokt-network/governance/constitution/constitution.md

 * **Pocket Improvement Proposal (PIP):** proposals to upgrade any facet of Pocket Network, including Protocol Upgrades and Governance Upgrades
 * **Pocket Core:** the blockchain that coordinates Pocket Network
 * **Pocket Network:** the suite of technologies and service providers that provide decentralized infrastructure for Users
-* **Pocket Network Council (Council):** an unincorporated association of Stakeholders, represented by their ownership of Voting Tokens, who perform the Legislative function of the DAO
+* **Pocket Network Council (Council):** an unincorporated association of Voters who perform the Legislative function of the DAO
 * **Pocket Network Foundation (Foundation):** the Ownerless Foundation domiciled in the Cayman Islands, controlled by the Council to perform Executive functions
 * **Pocket Network Inc (PNI):** a Delaware LLC contracted by the Foundation to build Pocket Core and develop the Pocket Network ecosystem
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs